OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ### Locks

-- Demostrate the ability to create and maintain a lock.
+- Demonstrate the ability to create and maintain a lock.
-- Demostrate a key understanding of locks and different techniques required to make a lock.
+- Demonstrate a key understanding of locks and different techniques required to make a lock.
 - Explain what compare-and-swap is and compare-and-exchange is.

 ### Semaphores

 - Explain what a semaphore is and why it is important to an OS.